harsheetasys/stroke-prediction-dashbaord/README.md

 4.  **View the Dashboard:**

       * Open the `stroke_analysis.pbix` file using Power BI Desktop.
-      * If prompted, connect the dashboard to the `powerbi_source_data.csv` file you generated in the previous step.
+      * If prompted, connect the dashboard to the `powerbi_source_data.csv` file you generated in the previous step. also add the : all these files in the project str